Natural Laxatives That Work Fast For IBS-C

 The heat from the hot tea is soothing alone, but Chamomile for example, relaxes the body, including our intestines.

-I’m always stocked on chamomile tea and Heather’s Fennel Tea, which is shown below.
+I’m always stocked up on Chamomile tea and Heather’s Fennel Tea, which are shown below.

-I also recommend Heather’s mint tea for IBS, I personally try not to drink mint teas because of my acid reflux.
+I also recommend Heather’s mint tea for IBS, I use mint a lot for IBS cramps and bloating.

 Heather’s Tummy Teas Organic Fennel Tea Bags (45 Jumbo Teabags) for IBSHeather’s Tummy Teas Organic Peppermint Tea Bags, (36 Jumbo Teabags) for IBSTraditional Medicinals Organic Herbal Chamomile Tea, 16 Count (6 pack)